Dr. Flores Pulmonology

 What can I expect at my first appointment?

 Your first appointment will be the initial consultation.
+A spirometry test may be performed in order to assess a baseline of your lung function.
 You will not be staying overnight in a sleep study center, nor would we do any kind of invasive procedures in the first visit.

-Bring your Insurance Card, List of Medications, ID, and medical records.
+Bring your Insurance Card, List of Medications, ID.
 We will spend time going over your symptoms and questions.
 From this and possibly a few preliminary tests we will determine the need for additional diagnostic tests, or make a recommendation for a treatment program for your condition.

 What do I need to bring for my visit?
 Won’t my referring doctor forward them?